 With a revealing Foreword by broadcaster Andrew Marr, himself a stroke survivor, this seriously practical book reveals everything you need to know about for real-life, evidence-based recovery from limitations caused by stroke, that you can actually understand, use and apply successfully for yourself.

-(PLEASE DO FORWARD THIS OFFER TO OTHER PEOPLE YOU MAY KNOW, AS APPROPRIATE)
+(PLEASE DO FORWARD THIS POST TO OTHER PEOPLE YOU MAY KNOW, AS APPROPRIATE)

 With 244 Royal book size pages of new information and material, it’s the first book Dr Balchin has presented since the 2011 best-selling ‘Successful Stroke Survivor’, so you can imagine that it’s stacked with new thoughts and revelations for you based on experience, the neurorehabilitation evidence-base and help from the numerous experts in stroke in the UK and globally who he is lucky enough to be supported by/linked with.